2022 Team Reports

 Key Backups

 Only left tackle Andrew Thomas returns from last year's group.
 This fully rebuilt line has added veteran free agent talent in center Jon Feliciano (Buffalo) and right guard Mark Glowinski (Indianapolis).
 There are also two new rookies in right tackle Evan Neal (First round, Alabama) and Josh Ezeudu (Third round, North Carolina).
-Ezeudu will probably compete with Shane Lemieux at left guard.
+Ezeudu steps in at left guard after Lemieux' mid-August injury.
 This much change can be unsettling but this group has the chance to be solid.

 Kickers